White-bellied heron: Behaviour and ecology

-When disturbed, the white-bellied heron calls with a deep croak “ock ock ock ock urrrrrr”.
+When disturbed, the white-bellied heron calls with a deep croak, "ock ock ock ock urrrrrr".

 During the breeding season, the white-bellied heron calls during early morning hours, with the highest call density shortly before sunrise; it also frequently calls in late night hours, but rarely during the day.

-During the day, it roosts for long periods of up to six hours on bare sandy patches, large rocks, logs and trees, and sometimes lays down on the sternum.
+During the day, it roosts for long periods of up to six hours on bare sandy patches, large rocks, logs and trees, and sometimes lies down on its sternum.
 In the night, it sleeps with the head pressed on the breast and one leg grasping on the perch, while the other is tucked up in the belly.
 Adult white-bellied herons roost alone, and juveniles roost in pairs.

-It prefers foraging in shallow river sections with multiple about 200 m wide channels, in shallow ponds and pools within river islands and on island edges.
+It prefers foraging in shallow river sections with multiple about 200 m wide channels, in shallow ponds and pools within river islands, and on island edges.
 It feeds mostly on Schizothorax carps all year through, but also on brown trout (Salmo trutta) in spring and Garra fish species during the summer.
 Feeding bouts last for 5 to 58 minutes.